Astronomy, Space Science and Astrophysics

 Stage 1

-- Mathematics I: calculus, complex numbers, vector mathematics, and statistical methods for data analysis
+- Mathematics I: Covering calculus, complex numbers, vector mathematics, and statistical methods.

-- Introduction to Optics, Astronomy and Relativity: light focussing, geometrical optics, astronomical telescopes, and special relativity
+- Introduction to Optics, Astronomy and Relativity: Exploring light, geometrical optics, and an introduction to special relativity.

-- Laboratory and Programming Skills: hands-on experiments, laboratory apparatus, and programming/scripting
+- Laboratory and Programming Skills: Hands-on experience with laboratory apparatus and programming skills.

 Stage 2

-- Mathematical Techniques for Physical Sciences: mathematical methods for solving differential equations and understanding special functions
+- Mathematical Techniques for Physical Sciences: Advanced mathematical methods for solving problems in physics.

-- Quantum and Atomic Physics: wave functions, Schrödinger equation, quantum numbers, and atomic physics
+- Quantum and Atomic Physics: Introduction to quantum mechanics and atomic physics.

-- Electromagnetism and Relativity: magnetic and electric fields, Maxwell’s laws, and special relativity
+- Electromagnetism and Relativity: In-depth study of electromagnetism and special relativity.

-- Observational Astronomy and Exoplanets: astrophysics, properties of galaxies and stars, detection of planets, and CCD cameras
+- Observational Astronomy and Exoplanets: Study of astronomical observations and the detection of exoplanets.

 Stage 3

-- Modern Optics and Photonics: light interaction with matter, optical systems, and photonics applications
+- Modern Optics and Photonics: Applications of optics and photonics in modern technologies.

-- Stars, Galaxies and the Universe: astrophysics, equations describing internal structure of stars, energy transport mechanisms, and galactic structure
+- Stars, Galaxies and the Universe: Advanced astrophysics, including the structure and evolution of stars and galaxies.

-- Condensed Matter Physics: structure and properties of solids, crystalline solids, and electronic properties
+- Condensed Matter Physics: Exploration of the properties of solids and liquids.

-- Data Analysis and Investigation in Astronomy and Planetary Sciences: data processing and analysis techniques, astronomical data, and software packages
+- Data Analysis and Investigation in Astronomy and Planetary Sciences: Practical experience with data analysis techniques in astronomy.

 Stage 4

-- Space Exploration: the 21st Century Space Industry: exploitation of space, commercialization, flight operations, propulsion, attitude control, and human spaceflight
+- Space Exploration: The 21st Century Space Industry: Focus on the commercialization and exploitation of space.

-- Star Formation and Galactic Structure: physics of star formation, galactic structures, interstellar medium, and modern techniques
+- Star Formation and Galactic Structure: Advanced study of star formation processes and galactic structures.

 Entry Requirements

-- International Baccalaureate: 128 Tariff points, Typically H5, H6, H6 including HL Maths/Maths Method or HL Mathematics: Analysis and Approaches at 5 or SL Maths/Maths Methods at 6
+- International Baccalaureate: 128 Tariff points, including HL Maths at 5

 Fees and Funding